 Courses numbered below 170 are designed as general education courses and will not satisfy the major or minor in Biology.
+B 224 is a general education course but can be used to satisfy the Biology minor.

 B 110 FUNDAMENTALS OF BIOLOGY (3)